AgaHei/NMT_Fine_Tuning/README.md

 ## 🎯 Project Overview

 This project demonstrates how to create a custom parallel corpus from bilingual PDF documents and use it to fine-tune a pre-trained translation model.
-Using Tony Attwood's "Asperger's Syndrome" book (English-French editions) as a case study, the workflow covers the entire pipeline from PDF extraction to model evaluation.
+Using Tony Attwood's book on Asperger's Syndrome (English-French editions) as a case study, the workflow covers the entire pipeline from PDF extraction to model evaluation.

 **Use Case**: Literary/technical document translation with domain-specific terminology
 **Language Pair**: English → French
 **Base Model**: MarianMT (Helsinki-NLP)

+### 📖 Source Material Citation

+**English Original:**
+- **Title**: *The Complete Guide to Asperger's Syndrome*
+- **Author**: Tony Attwood
+- **Publisher**: Jessica Kingsley Publishers, London and Philadelphia

+**French Translation:**
+- **Title**: *Le syndrome d'Asperger - Guide complet* (3e édition)
+- **Author**: Tony Attwood
+- **Translation**: Josef Schovanec
+- **Scientific Revision**: Elaine Hardiman-Taveau and Cécile Veasna Malterre
+- **Publisher**: Groupe De Boeck s.a., Brussels, Belgium (2010)

+> **Note**: These copyrighted works are used solely for educational purposes in machine translation research.
+The source PDFs are not included in this repository.
+Users must obtain legal copies to reproduce this work.

 ## 🗂️ Project Structure